 The Narcissistic Supply Cycle

 Narcissists follow a specific cycle to obtain their supply.
 The process begins by creating a facade of kindness and sincerity to gain a person’s trust.
 As the relationship evolves and becomes more intimate, the narcissist will use narcissist manipulation tactics, such as narcissistic gaslighting, to control the individual.
-The victim may be unable to keep up with the narcissist’s demands and discarded once they lose their usefulness.
+The victim may be unable to keep up with the narcissist’s demands and are discarded by the narcissist once they lose their usefulness.

 Below are the steps of the narcissistic supply cycle: